-The Brighton & Hove News music team were present at this years fabulous Great Escape new musical festival.
-We strived to cover as many new and up-and-coming artists as possible during the three day event, which took place right across the city of Brighton & Hove at numerous venues of varying sizes on Thursday 9th, Friday 10th and Saturday 11th May.
+The Brighton and Hove News music team were present at this years fabulous Great Escape new musical festival.
+We strived to cover as many new and up-and-coming artists as possible during the three day event, which took place right across the city of Brighton and Hove at numerous venues of varying sizes on Thursday 9th, Friday 10th and Saturday 11th May.

 With a team of five on The Great Escape case, we were able to cover many acts from numerous different genres from right across the globe.
 It was hard work and we have the blisters to prove it from running all around the city, but was it worth it?
 Hell yeah!